joembedded/ltx_legacy/README.md

  (Hint: for fast access bookmark it like this: https://SERVER.XYZ/xxx/legacy/index.php?k=YOURLKEY)

-_(Just as Info: In case of "LTX_server" all new data will be written to the database.
+_(Just as Info: In case of "LTX_Server" all new data will be written to the database.
 There is a quota limit in './sw/conf/api_key.inc.php' ("DB_QUOTA" with default "3650\n100000000").
 A file 'quota_days.dat' with 2 lines will automatically be written for each new logger, 1.st line are days (here 3650), 2.nd line is lines (in the database).
 The input script 'sw\ltu_trigger.php' will automatically remove older data.
 Change e.g. to "90\n1000" to allow only the last 90 days or max.
 1000 lines per device (so even a small DB can hold thousands of devices).
 The file 'quota_days.dat' my be set to individual values per logger at any time. )_

 _(Only for generating device labels (and secure FOTA Updates) the AES-Factory-Key for the device via external 'KEY_SERVER_URL' is requred)_